 Think of it this way: Imagine if you got blamed or judged negatively for having cancer.
 No one asks for a mental illness, so it’s not right that people react to those with mental illness differently than those suffering from a chronic medical illness.

 And I mentioned that this topic hits close to home for me.
-My younger brother, James J. Barron III, who was a student in the MBA program at NYU's Stern School of Business, committed suicide 15 years ago.
-It was not something anyone who knew him would have expected, but it might have been preventable if one of his family or friends had started the conversation with him about mental health.
+My younger brother, James J. Barron III, who was a student in the MBA program at NYU's Stern School of Business, committed suicide 16 years ago.
+It was not something anyone who knew him would have expected, I will always wonder if it might have been preventable if one of his family or friends had started the conversation with him about his mental health.

-To help break this stigma about talking about depression and mental illness, members of the LIVESTRONG.COM team wrote candidly about their experiences with depression to demonstrate to each other and our audience this can affect anyone.
+To help break this stigma about talking about depression and mental illness, members of the LIVESTRONG.COM team wrote candidly about their own experiences with depression to demonstrate to each other and our audience this can affect anyone.

-Bring Change 2 Mind has also created a set of videos aimed at men in a campaign called #StrongerThanStigma featuring NFL All-Pro Chicago Bears wide receiver Brandon Marshall (who talks about suffering from borderline personality disorder), comedian and actor Wayne Brady (who talks about suffering from depression) and musician Michael Angelakos, lead singer of indie electronica band Passion Pit (who talks about his bipolar diagnosis).
+Bring Change 2 Mind also created a set of videos aimed at men in a campaign called #StrongerThanStigma featuring NFL All-Pro Chicago Bears wide receiver Brandon Marshall (who talks about suffering from borderline personality disorder), comedian and actor Wayne Brady (who talks about suffering from depression) and musician Michael Angelakos, lead singer of indie electronica band Passion Pit (who talks about his bipolar diagnosis).